 Sarah Lawton '19

-Sarah is a junior Economics major from Durango, Colorado.
+Sarah is a senior Economics major from Durango, Colorado.
 Outside of President’s Council, she serves as a captain of the women’s varsity volleyball team.
 Additionally, Sarah is a member of the National Society of Leadership and Success (NSLS), and the Collaborative for Community Engagement (CCE).
-She spent the last block of her sophomore year abroad in Italy learning about Italian culture and film.
 This past summer, Sarah was a full-time intern with Blakely and Company, a marketing firm in Colorado Springs.
 In addition to spending time with her family and friends, Sarah enjoys cooking, traveling, waterskiing, and scuba diving.

 Maya Littlejohn '19